alikagupta/BSE_Portfolio_2025/index.md

 Rehab is a very dynamic process; it is based on your needs and abilities in the moment.
 I wanted to address

 A challenge I encountered in this portion of the project was that at one point, the Bluetooth would randomly disconnect and not be able to print the menu or else commands.
 It turned out that these were two separate issues.
 First, the inability to print the menu was because the Bluetooth can only take a certain number of print statements in succession (~ 15) before it's too much for it.
 The solution was pretty simple and just involved putting multiple lines of printing into one statement and just using `\n` to separate new lines.
 The second problem was much more confusing to solve.
 Ultimately, adding a `continue;` to the end of every if, else if, or else statement in the if-else-if ladder for Bluetooth fixed it.

+## Adding a speaker and getting it to run in parallel with my regular code
+I decided that it would be fun to have music playing (and I wanted to learn how to make an audio amp), so I wanted to add a speaker.
+I first made the circuit and ran test code (see Speaker section in How the components work).
+As I was transferring the speaker's music code to my main project, I realized the delays of the speaker would mess the whole project up, so I researched how to run things in parallel and ended up successfully using FreeRTOS to do this (see Running two loops concurrently section in How the components work).
+I then added some basic commands like play and pause music, but I still wanted to add more customizability.
+This would be very bulky to just add into my code, so I created a separate library for it instead (see Creating your own library section in How the components work).
+I then added Bluetooth commands to do things like change songs or see what song is playing.

+## Creating a wall-sitting mode

+## Adding a neopixel strip with status bar and pastel rainbow modes

+## Adding assorted small components: Vibration Motor, Potentiometer, Power Button, Angle level button, Second Buzzer
+These were all pretty easy to add.
+They are all easily accessible on the main PCB.
+The Potentiometer, Vibration Motor, and Buzzer have sections in How the components work.
+The buttons work by connecting when you push down, sending a high signal to the Arduino.
 -->

 # Second Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kZ0Yr-viwl8?si=Qh_XLWgTdqZkQEg_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My second milestone consisted of attaching the device to a knee brace (in a temporary manner) and calibrating the threshold values for the sensors based on that.
 I also added averaging for the sensor data so it would be more consistent and precise.
 You can choose how many values to average in a moving average (right now it is set at 50).
-I was able to attach everything with rubber bands and took some time to find the best placement for the flex sensor, which I determined to be under the knee, since it was the most accurate (see Second milestone code in appendix).
+I was able to attach everything with rubber bands and took some time to find the best placement for the flex sensor, which I determined to be under the knee, since it was the most accurate (see Second milestone code in Appendix A).
 There weren't too many technical changes from the first milestone.
 I also added a button to change the threshold of the flex sensor, a power button, and a potentiometer that changes the frequency of the beeps.

 I had a lot of trouble with the regression for converting the flex sensor's raw value to degrees.
 I tried linear, quadratic, exponential, and logarithmic regressions.
 In the end I decided that the regression wouldn't work because only the quadratic regression had a pretty high R squared value (it was ~0.99 compared to the ~0.89 of the rest) and since quadratic equations aren't one-to-one, solving for x in terms of y gave me two seperate equations, which I couldn't put together in a peacewise function without it failing the vertical line test.
 I also tried flipping the x and y values, but then none of the regressions were accurate.
 Ultimately, I shifted that to a system with 4 pre-set flex sensor threshold levels, where the user could choose between them with a button.